Accompaniment

 NSC viewed accompaniment as a way to extend sanctuary into the halls of the immigration system.
 The program grew tremendously since 2016, with an average of 80+ accompaniments a week across New York City and the surrounding areas.
 NSC recruited and trained volunteers to accompany people facing deportation and those affirmatively asserting their right to remain.

 Accompaniment training covered the historical and political context of the immigration system, NSC core principles, and strategies for allyship.
-After training, volunteers could sign up via a newsletter sent multiple times per week to accompany a Friend –an immigrant who seeks services at NSC— to ICE check-ins, immigration court, and for support outside the immigration system, for example a job interview or a doctor’s visit.
-Each accompaniment was led by an Accompaniment Leader, an experienced volunteer who coordinates the team of volunteers.
+After training, volunteers could sign up via a newsletter sent multiple times per week to accompany a Friend––an immigrant who seeks services at NSC––to ICE check-ins, immigration court, and for support outside the immigration system, for example a job interview or a doctor’s visit.
+Each accompaniment was led by an Accompaniment Leader, an experienced volunteer who coordinated the team of volunteers.
 Volunteers with Spanish and other language fluency as well as NSC staff served as points of contact with Friends.

-Standing in solidarity with immigrants facing deportation can provide comfort and strength.
-It may also impact an immigrant’s choice to attend a given hearing or check-in.
-Immigrants who have been accompanied describe how they “feel more confident” and “could not have done it alone.”
-Accompaniment also demonstrates to immigration judges, ICE officers, and other government officials that there is a community watching.
-Although the impact of Accompaniment programs is hard to measure–many factors contribute to each immigration adjudication–it is likely that eyes on the system lead to reduced bond fees, grants of parole, decisions not to detain an individual, and even avert deportations.
+Standing in solidarity with immigrants can provide comfort and strength.
+It may also impact an immigrant’s choice to attend a given hearing, check-in, or meeting.
+Immigrants who have been accompanied to meetings at court, schools, or other settings, describe how they “feel more confident” and “could not have done it alone.”
+Accompaniment also demonstrates to immigration judges, ICE officers, and other officials that there is a community watching.
+Although the impact of accompaniment programs is hard to measure––many factors contribute to each immigration adjudication––it is likely that eyes on the system lead to reduced bond fees, grants of parole, decisions not to detain an individual, and even avert deportations.

-Participating in accompaniments for many volunteers is an act of solidarity.
+Participating in accompaniment for many volunteers is an act of solidarity.
 It makes visible the rampant bureaucratic violence within the immigration system, and encourages a growing community of allies to push for change.

 Resources